haiwera-silk-cd/magento-devdocs/guides/v2.0/install-gde/install/prepare-install.md

 <h2 id="install-composer-install">Run <code>composer install</code> to update dependencies</h2>
 更新安装依赖 as follows:

-1. Log in to your Magento server as the {% glossarytooltip 5e7de323-626b-4d1b-a7e5-c8d13a92c5d3 %}Magento file system owner{% endglossarytooltip %} or <a href="{{ page.baseurl }}/install-gde/prereq/file-sys-perms-over.html">switch to that user</a>.
+1. Log in to your Magento server as the {% glossarytooltip 5e7de323-626b-4d1b-a7e5-c8d13a92c5d3 %}Magento文件系统所有者{% endglossarytooltip %} or <a href="{{ page.baseurl }}/install-gde/prereq/file-sys-perms-over.html">switch to that user</a>.
-2. Change to the Magento installation directory and run `composer install`.
-Examples:
+2. Change to the Magento installation directory and run `composer install`. 例如:

 	CentOS: